Abubakar115e/Abubakar115e.github.io/README.md

 # CV

 ## Education
-- Master's in Data Science, IT University of Copenhagen (2024-2026, Ongoing)
+- Master's in Data Science, IT University of Copenhagen (Ongoing)
 - Bachelor's in Machine Learning and Data Science, University of Copenhagen (2021-2024)

 ## Skills